lauralomakin-hub/ai-journey/ROADMAP.md

 # AI Journey – Roadmap

 This is my public portfolio for my two-year education in AI & Machine Learning at IT-Högskolan in Gothenburg.

+This wil show my vision and process on my path to a new career, from education to IT.

 Content:
 - Overall roadmap for the education